citp/privacy-policy-historical/1/10/10n/10news.com.md

-> *The following text is extracted and transformed from the 10news.com privacy policy that was archived on 2014-02-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140209215433id_/http%3A//www.10news.com/about/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 10news.com privacy policy that was archived on 2014-10-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141011042100id_/http%3A//www.10news.com/about/privacy-policy) for the most accurate reproduction.*

-# 10News - Privacy Policy - About Story
+# Privacy Policy - 10News.com KGTV ABC10 San Diego

 PLEASE NOTE THAT OUR PRIVACY POLICY has changed effective July 21, 2013.

 If you submitted personally identifiable information to us prior to the above effective date, and desire to opt out of having that previously submitted personally identifiable information from being treated under the new policy, you can contact us via e-mail to our Webmaster (kgtv_web@10news.com) , or you can also write us at:

 KGTV (ABC10)
 Channel 10
 4600 Air Way